ilovejs/ilovejs/README.md

 ### Hi there 👋

 Release in 2020:
-- 🔭 [KapMod](https://github.com/ilovejs/KapMod), Cross Platform Desktop App: for video capture using Electron
+- 🔭 [KapMod](https://github.com/ilovejs/KapMod), is a low-CPU, Video Capturing Tool based on Electron.
+It's quicker and lighter than Screenflow, Snagit, Movavi

 <!--